SpeakingInBits/PC2/README.md

 - Run ```update-database``` in the ```PC2``` project.
 - Open the ```PC2-TestData.sql``` script in the ```Solution Items``` folder.
 Execute it against localdb
 - Run the website to create the default roles and admin login

+## Admin Credentials
+- To log in as admin, the username/email is `admin@pc2online.org` and the password is Password01#